PHOTO CREDIT: THE NANTUCKET PROJECT

 Neil is a Harvard University graduate and former professional basketball player.
 His early career was spent in youth sports and character development at One On One Basketball and Positive Coaching Alliance.
 Neil returned to his alma mater, Landon School, in 2002 and served in administrative leadership roles for 10 years.
 While at Landon, Neil was steadfast in his focus on character, culture, and creating a more diverse and inclusive school community.
 Motivated to do more to address the national crisis of boys of color, Neil transitioned from Landon in 2012 and Co-Founded Visible Men Academy (VMA), an "A" rated public charter school located in Bradenton, Florida.
 Prior to resigning in 2021, Neil served as the Co-Founder, founding Principal, and CEO of VMA.
 Neil’s vast and uniquely varied school leadership and startup experience - leading both public & private schools, serving lower through upper-income communities, at elementary through high school levels in different geographic locations - affords him with a wealth of unparalleled insight on the K-12 educational landscape.
 Neil continues to work with educators, leaders, and media partners who are committed to the elevation of black male achievement, fulfillment, and societal contribution.

 Neil is an Aspen Institute Education Entrepreneurship Fellow and a member of the inaugural Echoing Green/Open Society Foundation Black Male Achievement Fellowship.
 Neil is a multiple-time winner of The Nantucket Project Audience Award for his provocative talk on race in America called “Race to Truth”, for his compelling on-stage conversation with famed television producer Norman Lear and, most recently, for his on-stage conversation with former President George W. Bush.
-Currently, Neil is working on a documentary film with The Nantucket Project, focusing on race and human value.
+Currently, Neil and his work are the subject of a feature-length documentary film with The Nantucket Project, focusing on race and human value.

-Neil is the Chief Diversity Officer of the Hollywood Foreign Press Association (HFPA) and serves on the boards of Checkers & Rally's and The Nantucket Project.
-He recently concluded his board service to CBAM Partners, which was acquired by The Carlyle Group in 2022.
+Neil is the Chief Diversity Officer of the Hollywood Foreign Press Association/Golden Globes.
+He recently concluded his board service to Checkers & Rally’s Restaurants and The Nantucket Project as well as CBAM Partners, which was acquired by The Carlyle Group in 2022.
+Neil is currently on the Advisory Board for Fawley Bryant Architecture.

-Neil lives in Sarasota, Florida with his wife, Shannon Rohrer-Phillips – a social entrepreneur focused on gender and racial equity – and their two beautiful teenage sons, Reece and Blair.
+Neil lives in Sarasota, Florida with his wife, Shannon Rohrer-Phillips – a social entrepreneur – and their two beautiful teenage sons, Reece and Blair.
 True to his Jamaican-American roots, Neil has a passion for music, seeded and nourished by his ever-dancing parents.
 He is an avid tennis player and an emerging golfer.